The Thesis

 Proof of Work

 This is not a roadmap.
-We built it.
+The substrate is built.

 The Market

 Moxie is a Momentum company.
-If you are a brand exploring programmable engagement, or an engineer who wants to work on infrastructure that will clear billions in notional value across prediction markets, reach out: raeez@momentum.inc.
+If you are an institutional counterparty — trustee, custodian, regulator, reinsurer, league, exchange, market-maker, LP — or an engineer who wants to work on infrastructure that clears claims across jurisdictions under one kernel grammar, reach out: raeez@momentum.inc.